 The IRC’s Oakland office offers a variety of unpaid internship opportunities throughout the year.

-Intern screenings are arranged on a rolling basis and applicants may also complete an in-person or Skype interview prior to receiving an internship offer.
+Fall internship screenings will begin June through July 31, 2018.
+Applicants may also complete an in-person or Skype interview prior to receiving an internship offer.
 Read below for internship descriptions and instructions on how to apply.